Cinnamon Toast Crunch: Spin-offs

-In Germany, Austria, Romania, Hungary, Israel, and Poland where the cereal is known as Cini Minis, a strawberry flavoured variant named Erdbeer Minis/Strawberry Minis exists.
+In Germany, Estonia, Austria, Romania, Hungary, Israel, Russia, France and Poland where the cereal is known as Cini Minis, a strawberry flavoured variant named Erdbeer Minis/Strawberry Minis exists.
 In Germany and Austria it replaced a previously existing apple flavoured variant called Äpple Minis.
 This strawberry flavoured variant was later released in the UK as Curiously Strawberry.

 In 2018, Cinnamon Toast Crunch Churros were introduced.
 The cereal has the same cinnamon sugar flavor as the original but is shaped like a mini churro.
 A chocolate version soon followed, and was introduced in 2021 to the UK as Curiously Cinnamon Churros.

 Shrimp tail contamination incident

 On March 22, 2021, American writer, rapper and podcaster Jensen Karp found what appeared to be discarded shrimp tails in his Cinnamon Toast Crunch cereal; his tweets about the incident went viral.
 Additionally, Karp found a piece of string, "small black pieces" embedded into some pieces of the cereal, and an object which looked like a pea.
 General Mills then issued a statement on Twitter claiming the tails were "an accumulation of the cinnamon sugar that sometimes can occur when ingredients aren't thoroughly blended".
 General Mills later claimed they were investigating the case, but that contamination "did not occur at [their] facility".

 The incident was covered internationally by multiple major news outlets, who were critical of the company's response.